-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Medicare Part B prescription drugs (continued) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Step therapy may be required for Part B drugs.
-To find a list of Part B Drugs that may be subject to Step Therapy or Prior Authorization, please select the link to our Medical Benefit Drug List, which can be found on the right hand side of our website after selecting the appropriate plan options on our Approved Drug List page found here: www.priorityhealth.com/formulary/medicare.
+Important: If you receive services outside of the benefit described, an additional cost share may apply ional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Medicare Part B prescription drugs (continued) Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, Darbepoetin Alfa, or Retacrit®) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: priorityhealth.com/DrugInfo .
+Click on Medicare Part B prior authorization criteria.
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 See the List of Covered Drugs for information on how a Part B versus a Part D drug may be covered in a retail or mail-order pharmacy.
-Part B versus Part D drugs are noted with "B/D" in the "Notes" column on the Covered Drug List.
+Part B versus Part D drugs are noted with "B/D" in the "Notes" column on the Covered "Drug List."
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-Prior authorization may apply, see page 54 for more information.
+What you pay for your Part D prescription drugs through our plan is explained in Chapter 6. ✓ Prior authorization may apply, see page 54 for more information.